-- To prepare a Permeability Study for Leixlip. - To facilitate and support the implementation of the Royal Canal Way / North Kildare Cycleway through Leixlip (part of the Dublin Galway Greenway Project).
+- To prepare a Permeability Study for Leixlip. - To facilitate and support the implementation of the Royal Canal Way / North Kildare Cycleway through Leixlip (part of the Dublin Galway Greenway Project). - To identify and provide suitable sites for bicycle racks.

 8.2 PUBLIC TRANSPORT